Neural Operator: Is data all you need to model the world? An insight into the paradigm of data-driven scientific ML: Introduction

-This paper aims to provide a brief overview of popular numerical methods and elaborate on several machine learning-based methods to numerically approximate PDEs.
+\paragraph{Scope and contributions} This survey aims to provide a comprehensive overview of data-driven and physics-informed neural operators in the broader realm of scientific ML.
+We evaluate these models along three critical axes: scalability, generalizability, and sensitivity to training data quality, and discuss open problems in each of these fields.
 Figure \ref{fig:Pipeline} provides an overview of both conventional and machine learning-based approaches to solving PDEs.
-We will note how these new computational approaches can bring immense advantages in tackling many problems in fundamental and applied physics.
-Sections 2 and 3 describe some of the conventional and neural network-based architectures, while sections 4 through 8 talk about different types of neural operator models.
-Section 9 discusses various fields where neural operators have been successful.
-Tables \ref{tab:terms} and \ref{tab:tab_links}, in the appendix section, provide the definitions of the mathematical notations and the GitHub links to neural operator models respectively.\\
+We will note how these new computational approaches can bring immense advantages in tackling many open problems in fundamental and applied physics.